anthonyrisinger/cga/7/cga+13.md

     - Each grade multiplication can lose 1-2 digits of precision
     - Grade 4 operations in 5D can lose 4-6 digits
     - Condition numbers grow exponentially with grade
+    - Near-pseudoscalar elements are "running out of room"

     Traditional vector operations maintain better stability.
     """